alejandra-badia/vitalsync-platform/README.md

 ---

+## System Relevance

+VitalSync models how real-world systems handle:
+- Data movement across multiple layers (transactional, integration, reporting)
+- Monitoring of system health and message flows
+- Visibility into failures, delays, and synchronization issues

+These are core requirements in environments where reliability, traceability, and system observability are critical.

+---

 ## Purpose of the Project

-VitalSync demonstrates how operational platforms can provide visibility into system integrations and data workflows.
+This project demonstrates how systems provide visibility into data flows, integration health, and system reliability across multiple services.

-The platform simulates environments where organizations must monitor system health, synchronization status, and integration performance across multiple services.
+It models how fragmented data sources can be unified into observable, traceable workflows, enabling better monitoring and operational decision-making.

 ---

 ## Project Status

-VitalSync is an actively evolving portfolio project designed to demonstrate concepts in operational platforms, interoperability monitoring, and healthcare system integrations.

 Current version focuses on: